Developer gave little warning ahead of Tewin tree cutting, emails show | CBC News

 CBC News recorded drone footage in late February and approximated 70 hectares had been cut, then filed freedom-of-information requests for records involving Don Herweyer, the acting general manager of city planning, who is responsible for the tree protection bylaw.

 From Feb.
-16-19, residents wrote to their former and current city councillors, the South Nation Conservation Authority, Michelle Taggart of The Taggart Group, and a city planner responsible for development applications.
+16 to 19, residents wrote to their former and current city councillors, the South Nation Conservation Authority, Michelle Taggart of The Taggart Group and a city planner responsible for development applications.

 Residents forwarded a neighbour's drone images that showed clear-cutting behind a border of roadside trees.
 One said they were "shocked and distressed."